 Thus, the argument of Burnside and Dollar (1997); Burnside and Dollar (2000); Burnside and Dollar (2004); Collier and Dollar (2002); Salisu and Ogwumike (2010) and Linstad (2013) that aid is effective only in a good policy environment is valid in Nigeria.
 Hence, this is the probable reason why foreign aid exerted a negative impact on economic growth.
 Based on the views of these scholars, since the macroeconomic policy had a negative effect on economic growth, foreign aid cannot be effective in Nigeria.
 However, it disagrees with the submissions of Easterly et al. (2003); Tadesse (2011); Ojiambo (2013); Mwanamanga (2015) and Ojiambo et al. (2015).
 Ethnic fractionalization exerted a negative relationship with economic growth.
 This implies that a one-unit increase in ethnic fractionalization would result in 8.4 per cent decrease in economic growth.
+This finding is in line with our expectations that ethnic conflict has negative impacts on economic growth.
 Because ethnic conflict generates political instability and civil war in economies, consumption is increased by the government as a measure to mitigate possible conflicts.